saurabhkumar/instruction_tuned_llm/readme.md

 (I could not resist putting some comments here.
 So just for fun: When the LLM could itself decide to read these instructions, understand them, generate datasets and execute the code, it might be able to create offsprings to suit its goals :smiling_imp: ).

 * Set up the environment (python dependencies) for working with falcon.
-Remember it uses some special features like flash attention requiring a specific version of PyTorch.
+Remember to setup the required PyTorch version.
 Follow the instructions [here](https://huggingface.co/tiiuae/falcon-7b).
-You would need additional packages for PEFT and Quantization.
+You would need additional packages for Hugginface Transformers, Datasets, PEFT and Quantization.

 * Clone the *Alpaca-Lora* repository